 Flights to South of South America

 Whether originating in Mexico or from the U.S. and Canada, there is some excellent value to be had.
-If you want to sample Aeromexico 787, a redemption from Mexico City to Sao Paulo is great value.
+If you want to sample Aeromexico 787, a redemption from Mexico City to Sao Paulo is a great value. you can check out our review of a business class award aboard Aeromexico to Sao Paulo for the full picture of the Aeromexico long haul business class experience.

 A return award to South of South America will set you back 150,000 points in premier class or 90,000 points in economy.
 That is 93,750 and 56,250 Membership Rewards points, respectively.